RedHatQE/rhui3-automation/scripts/README.md

 will honor the saved or default SSH configuration as decribed in the Requirements section.
 At the same time, the stack creation script will use your local user name as the AWS key pair name unless you override it using the `--key-pair-name` option.
+It is therefore wise to keep the same key pair in all regions, and name it according to your local user name.
+Then you won't need the `ssh` section in the input configuration file at all.

 #### Output configuration file